wordpress security scan

 Manual scanning gives you deeper insight, but it is not efficient for ongoing protection.

-That is why even experienced developers typically combine manual checks with automated tools.
-Plugins like Jetpack or Wordfence can monitor your site continuously, while manual scans are used when something specific needs closer inspection.
+That is why even experienced developers combine manual checks with automated tools.
+Plugins like Jetpack or Wordfence can monitor your site continuously, while manual scans are used when something needs closer inspection.

-Running a scan is only half the process.
+Running a scan is only the first step.
 If malware is detected, the most important thing is to act quickly and methodically to prevent further damage.

 The goal is not just to remove the infection, but to restore your site to a clean and stable state.